President Of TrainSmart, Inc.

 This learning model isn’t exactly new — isn’t that what the Socratic method is all about?
 Socrates used a teaching technique in which the teacher did not provide information directly – think PowerPoint lectures.
 Instead, Socrates asked a series of questions about the subject matter.
 The result: either the student came to the desired knowledge by answering questions or they gained a deeper awareness of the limits of their knowledge.

 Proponents of the flipped approach say it’s a more powerful way to learn because it provides:

 - Greater flexibility so students can learn at their own pace

-- An environment that encourages mastery learning
+- An environment that encourages mastery of learning

 - Evaluation tools to identify areas where participants are excelling or struggling

-While there is significant enthusiasm about this approach in high school and colleges, early adopters of the flipped classroom discovered that it’s not enough to simply replace a lecture with a video.
+While there is significant enthusiasm about this approach in high school and college, early adopters of the flipped classroom discovered that it’s not enough to simply replace a lecture with a video.
 Both are passive learning experiences.
 To be effective, the pre-work needs to be interactive and include components in which students have to make a decision about the information.
 It’s the decision-making process that helps students/participants learn.

 Detractors of the flipped classroom say there is a risk that corporations will see the video at-home portion of the learning model as a huge cost saving and only deploy this portion of the model without including the social learning aspects – either online or in the classroom.

 The challenges of the flipped classroom in the corporate space are significant.
 Trainers already know that only a small portion of participants do assign pre-work.
 In order for the flipped classroom to work in the corporate setting, organizations will need to have some kind of assessment that demonstrates participants actually watched the pre-classroom assignment.